morgangraphics/simple-webapp-or-service-with-lets-encrypt/README.md

 *   It can potentially interfere with the CertBot script functionality (now or in the future) it there are permissions checks in place
 *   Any user on the system can now access the files

 > We want to take advantage of what CertBot does and then leave it be.
-We don't want to introduce any fragility to the process where a script could fail, a symlink disappears etc.
+We do not want to introduce any fragility to the process where a script could fail, a symlink disappears etc.
 >
 > *   :heavy_check_mark: It should be easy to setup
 > *   :warning: It should be easy to maintain